opsabarsec/titanic_on_databricks/README.md

-﻿# Machine learning pipeline that runs on Databricks platform
+﻿# Simple machine learning pipeline that runs on the Databricks platform

-This ML pipeline is intended to run in aSpark environment.
-It was tested onteh Databricks communty open source platform.
+This ML pipeline is intended to run in a Spark environment.
+It was tested on the Databricks community open source platform.

 ![datapipeline](9892.jpg)